naimur978/Partial-Discharge-Segmentation---Kubernetes/README.md

 ## Prerequisites

 - Docker Desktop with Kubernetes enabled (for Kubernetes deployment)
+  - This project uses Docker Desktop Kubernetes as a simpler alternative to Minikube
+  - On Apple Silicon (M1/M2/M3) Macs, Docker Desktop uses Apple's Virtualization.framework as the hypervisor
+  - On Intel Macs, Docker Desktop would use Hyperkit as the hypervisor
 - kubectl command-line tool configured for your Kubernetes cluster
 - Docker and Docker Compose for local development
 - At least 4GB of available memory for the container